Twins avoid sweep with 11-5 rout of Tigers

 Zimmermann walked two more batters in the fifth and was replaced by Sanchez with two out.
 The first batter Sanchez faced was Kepler, whose drive to right gave Minnesota a 6-2 advantage.

-The Twins broke the game completely open with five runs in the sixth.
+The Twins added five more runs in the sixth.
 Sano's home run cleared the wall in center and made it 10-2.

 Cabrera opened the scoring with a solo homer in the first for his first extra-base hit of the season.
-Upton's two-run shot in the sixth was his first home run of the year.
+Upton hit a two-run shot in the sixth.

 Zimmermann allowed only one hit through the first two innings and was an out away from getting through the third when Brian Dozier singled and Grossman followed with a homer to right that tied the game at 2.